LyleHenkeman/kubernetes-skyworkz-demo/README.md

-# Kubernetes Setup for Prometheus and Grafana
+# Kubernetes Setup for Prometheus and Grafana (Skyworkz Demo)

 ## Quick start